Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-\begin{proof} If $\mathcal{C}_{(X,\omega)}$ is a torus with a slit, we consider a pair $(\alpha,\beta)$ of loops disjoint from the slit defined a symplectic basis of $H_{1}(X,\mathbb{Z})$.
-Gluing the two slides of the slit on each other defines a flat torus $\mathcal{T}$.
-Pair $(\alpha,\beta)$ is a symplectic basis of the homology of $\mathcal{T}$.
-Since the torus has positive area, it follows that $Vol_{\chi}>0$.
-If the interior of $\mathcal{C}_{(X,\omega)}$ is empty, then $(X,\omega)$ is obtained by identification of sides in the boundary of the unique polar domain which is a topological disk.
-It follows from the computation of Euler characteristic that the polar domain has six sides and $\mathcal{C_{(X,\omega)}}$ is formed by three edges.
-We obtain $(X,\omega)$ by identifying three pairs of opposite sides (gluing pattern corresponding to word $abcabc$).
-Gluing pattern corresponding to words $aabbcc$ and $aabccb$ imply the existence of more than two conical singularities.
-In the last pattern $abcacb$, four angular sectors of the boundary of the polar domain contribute to one singularity while the two others contribute to the second one.
-It follows that the distribution of angles is $(\pi,\pi,2\pi,\pi,\pi,2\pi)$.
-This corresponds to a slit in the infinite plane and some identified sides are then on the same side of the slit.
-This is impossible in a translation structure. $(X,\omega)$ is thus obtained from the complement in $\mathbb C$ of a topological hexagon $H$ by identification of pairs of opposite sides.
-Since the total angle of each singularity is $4\pi$ and every angular sector is of magnitude at least $\pi$, see Lemma~\ref{lem:retract}, the magnitude of each angular sector belongs to interval $[\pi,2\pi]$.
+Therefore, we obtain $(X,\omega)$ by identifying three pairs of opposite sides (gluing pattern corresponding to word $abcabc$).
+It is obtained from the complement in $\mathbb{C}$ of a topological hexagon $H$ by identification of pairs of opposite sides.
+Since the total angle of each singularity is $4\pi$ and every angular sector is of magnitude at least $\pi$ (see again Lemma~\ref{lem:retract}), the magnitude of each angular sector belongs to interval $[\pi,2\pi]$.
 Besides, the total angle of three consecutive angular sectors in the boundary of the polar sector has to be exactly $4\pi$ (by symmetry).
 It follows that $H$ is a convex hexagon.
-The three vertices corresponding to the same singularity define a triangle of area $-\frac{Vol_{\chi}}{2}$, see Figure \ref{fig:degenerate}.
-It follows that $Vol_{\chi} \neq 0$. \end{proof}